martinpllu/agent-dev-guide/plugins/sst.v3.md

 - `.sst/log/pulumi.log` - infrastructure logs
 - `.sst/lambda/<MyFunction>/<id>.log` - lambda invocation logs
 - `.sst/log/web.log` - web app logs (e.g. nextjs or React Router app).
 You can get the URL of the web app in this log.
+    - If you are trying to read web.log but it doesn't exist, prompt the user as follows:
+    - "No web log found at .sst/log/web.log.
+Ensure that the `dev` command in `package.json` ends with ` > .sst/log/web.log 2>&1`.
+This captures the output of the local web server (e.g. vite) to a log file that the agent can read.
+This will be addressed in https://github.com/sst/sst/pull/5898."

 ### Application deployment info

 - `.sst/outputs.json` contains infrastructure outputs, e.g. backend endpoints.

 [!-- END PLUGIN sst.v3 --]